Cmalonzo1/git-practice-carson-alonzo/README.md

 ## What I've learned
-I have learned the essentials of managing branches through Github, such as committing changes, merging changes through different branches, reverting changes, and resolving conflicts.
+I have learned the essentials of managing branches through Github.

+Things I've learned:
+- committing/pushing changes
+- Merging changes through different branches
+- Reverting changes
+- Resolving conflicts

+Additionally, I've learned how to allow others to manage my repository through forks and then merge their changes into the main repository.
+This will be crucial for group projects.